 Is There a Link Between Increased Speed Limits and Car Accident Fatalities?

 Speeding is one of the most common traffic violations.
 Despite how frequently it occurs, the statistics suggest that speeding does carry an increased risk of causing fatal car accidents.
-At Randall & Stump, PLLC, we help accident victims in Charlotte fight for the compensation they deserve.
+At Randall & Stump, Criminal Defense Attorneys, we help accident victims in Charlotte fight for the compensation they deserve.
 We also help those who have been charged with speeding fight tickets and retain their driver’s licenses.

 According to the National Highway Traffic Safety Administration (NHTSA), speeding was a factor in 26% of all traffic fatalities in 2017.
 Other information reported by the NHTSA includes;